Jim James: Career

 In 2012, Rounder Records released the Woody Guthrie tribute album New Multitudes which features songs covered by a variety of musicians including James (as Yim Yames) and Jay Farrar.
 James wrote an article on My Morning Jacket, discussing how the band got its name and growing up in Louisville, for the July 2012 issue of Louisville magazine.
 Bandmates Patrick Hallahan and Tom Blankenship also wrote articles for the issue.

 James released his debut solo full-length album, Regions of Light and Sound of God, on ATO Records on February 5, 2013.

 In early 2014, James recorded for Lost on the River: The New Basement Tapes alongside Elvis Costello, Marcus Mumford, Taylor Goldsmith and Rhiannon Giddens.
 The album was produced by T-Bone Burnett and is a compilation of partial songs written by Bob Dylan that were never released.

 On November 5, 2015, the David Lynch Foundation organized another benefit concert at New York City's Carnegie Hall named "Change Begins Within" to promote transcendental meditation for stress control.
 Jim James participated with Katy Perry, Sting, Jerry Seinfeld, Angelique Kidjo, and classical guitarist Sharon Isbin.
 And since each of the performers actively practices transcendental meditation, they also spoke to its power.

 In 2016, James played himself and sings in two episodes of the Showtime series Roadies.
 In November 2016, he released his second solo album Eternally Even.

 James and Teddy Abrams co-wrote a suite of songs that were performed with the Louisville Orchestra on April 6 and 7, 2018 at the Kentucky Center for the Arts.
 On April 17, 2018, James announced the June 29 release of his third solo album of original material, Uniform Distortion.
 Along with the announcement was the release of a single and music video for the album's opening track "Just A Fool".
 Also, included with the announcement was a letter James wrote to photographer Duane Michals requesting use of his photograph "The Illuminated Man" for the album's cover art.
 James discovered the photo in the 1971 publication The Last Whole Earth Catalog, which he stated was a primary inspiration for the new album.
+In 2018, James also co-produced the debut album by Cornelia Murr, Lake Tear of the Clouds.

 Personal life

 James was raised Catholic and attended St. Martha School for grade school and St. Xavier for high school.
 He has been practicing Transcendental Meditation since 2009.
 He previously dated one of the singers in his solo touring band.

 In 2008, he fell off the stage during a concert in Iowa, which inspired the recording of his first solo album.
-He has cited Richard Shannon Hoon, Roy Orbison, and Marvin Gaye as influences on his vocal style.
+He has cited Shannon Hoon, Roy Orbison, and Marvin Gaye as influences on his vocal style.